Model Quantization Guide: Foundations to Production Serving

 Post-training quantization, or PTQ, compresses a trained model after the fact.
 Quantization-aware training, or QAT, exposes the model to quantization noise during training so it can adapt.

-Calibration data has to look like the traffic you will serve; vLLM's KV-cache calibration path, for example, uses a curated dataset through llm-compressor.
+Calibration data has to look like the traffic you will serve. vLLM’s KV-cache calibration path, for example, uses a curated dataset through llm-compressor.
 If production prompts are long RAG traces, short Wikipedia paragraphs will give you neat benchmark numbers and a broken deployment.
-The model will tune its activation scales around short text, then run into different activation patterns when real long-context prompts arrive, a risk also visible in long-context quantization evaluations.
+The model will tune its activation scales around short text, then encounter different activation patterns when real long-context prompts arrive.
+Long-context quantization evaluations measure this risk directly.

 3. Number formats dictate hardware requirements

-The number format defines what values the model can represent in memory, but storing a format doesn't mean your GPU can compute with it efficiently.
-Fast execution requires runtime kernels and hardware support for that specific bit-width and format; TensorRT-LLM documents both the recipe list and hardware support matrix.
+The number format defines what values the model can represent in memory.
+Efficient computation requires runtime kernels and hardware support for the same bit-width and format.
+TensorRT-LLM documents both the recipe list and hardware support matrix.

-BF16 and FP16 both use 16 bits, but they distribute precision differently, leading to different failure modes.
+BF16 and FP16 both use 16 bits, but they distribute precision differently and therefore fail differently.
 BF16 keeps the 8-bit exponent range of FP32 and is harder to overflow.
-FP16 has more mantissa bits but a narrower exponent range, so activation spikes need more care; the Kurtic et al. evaluation explicitly uses BF16 as the baseline when comparing FP8, INT8, and INT4 serving formats.
+FP16 has more mantissa bits and a narrower exponent range, so activation spikes need more care.
+The Kurtic et al. evaluation explicitly uses BF16 as the baseline when comparing FP8, INT8, and INT4 serving formats.

 FP8 has two common variants.
 E4M3 gives more precision and is usually used for forward weights and activations.
-E5M2 gives more dynamic range and is more useful for gradients or volatile activation paths; vLLM exposes both FP8 E4M3 and E5M2 KV-cache dtypes.
-In Kurtic et al.'s ACL 2025 study, "Give Me BF16 or Give Me Death," FP8 W8A8 was effectively lossless on the Llama-3.1 family over more than 500,000 evaluations.
-That doesn't mean every FP8 deployment is automatic.
-It means the format is strong when the serving stack uses it correctly.
+E5M2 gives more dynamic range and is more useful for gradients or volatile activation paths. vLLM exposes both FP8 E4M3 and E5M2 KV-cache dtypes.
+In Kurtic et al.’s ACL 2025 study, “Give Me BF16 or Give Me Death,” FP8 W8A8 was effectively lossless on the Llama-3.1 family over more than 500,000 evaluations.
+The result covers that model family, evaluation suite, and serving setup.
+Each deployment still needs its own quality gate.

 Blackwell adds microscaling formats such as MXFP8 and NVFP4.
 Instead of one scale for a whole tensor or row, microscaling uses tiny blocks.
 NVIDIA’s NVFP4 explainer describes 4-bit floating-point values in blocks of 16, with FP8 scale factors and a higher-level FP32 scale.
 This approach aims to provide a near-INT4 footprint with floating-point behavior.
 However, it requires a matching hardware architecture, compiler, and runtime support, which is why TensorRT-LLM lists FP4 and FP8 support by GPU generation.